4l3x4ndre/random_journey/README.md

 Enemies are randomly instantiate.
 Each tile got a spawing percentage (for the moment they all have the same).
 According to this percentage, the enemy will spawn on a random position inside of his tile.

+The enemies will have different behaviours according to their type.
+The first type is really simple.
+The enemy move to the player if he is too close.
+When the enemy is enough close, he jump to the player then go back to his initial position.

+Enemies got different colors:
+-grey: doing nothing
+-yellow: walk to the player
+-orange: charging the attack
+-red: attack

 ## General

 A script called General contains all the functions that many entities need, like collisions, distance, etc.